Product liability for machines due to product defects

 This enables the adequate development of defense strategies.

-For operators who want to successfully pursue a lawsuit based on a suspected product defect, it is crucial to ensure that the suspicion is confirmed in court.
+For operators who wish to successfully enforce a claim based on a suspected product defect, it is crucial to ensure that the presumption is also confirmed in court .
 By working closely with experts and thoroughly examining technical issues, companies can effectively reduce their risk of product liability claims while successfully protecting their interests.

 Overall, it shows that a proactive approach that…